SGolbert/sgolbert-movie-challenge/README.md

 ## [Movies under a genre page](https://github.com/SGolbert/sgolbert-movie-challenge/blob/master/pages/categories/%5Bcategory_id%5D.js)

-This page is also _statically_ generated fetching the first two pages of the list of movies for that genre, order by popularity.
-It is just as easy to statically generate either pagination or actual pages for all the movies of the genre, but that has been left out to avoid taxing the API unnecessarilly.
+This page is also _statically_ generated fetching the first ten pages of the list of movies for that genre, ordered by decreasing popularity.
+It is just as easy to statically generate pages for all the movies of the genre, but that has been left out to avoid taxing the API unnecessarilly.

 When a particular movie is clicked, the user will be taken to the movie's details.